azerella/rollup-plugin-manifest-json/README.md

 Type: `boolean`

-Default: `false`
+Default: `true`

 Whether or not to mangle the output file, it's recommended to minify the file as it will reduce the file size.

 ### manifest

+_Optional_

 Type: `object`

 Default: `{}`

-The key values you wish to add or modify to the existing `manifest.json` file.
+The key values you wish to add or modify given the existing web application manifest file.
 For a full list of key values to use [see here.](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json)

 ### output